Image

-The advantage of dip molding is its scalability.
+The advantage of dip molding and dip coating is scalability.
 Each piece of tooling typically makes one component per cycle.
 The more tooling we make and run per cycle, the more parts can be manufactured in a given period of time.
 This allows us the ability to cost effectively run a small number of parts for a new project, then produce more tooling to meet your production needs as a project grows.

 We manufacture components of all quantities and physical sizes: